What Is It

 - Other recommendations from the Community of Thinkers

-For this show, Ken brings together some of the great thinkers of today to discuss what should be on everyone’s beach bag this summer.
-The show kicks off with Josh Landy, Professor of French, Professor of Comparative Literature, and co-director of the Literature and Philosophy Initiative at Stanford, who talks about Toni Morrison’s Song of Solomon.
-He considers it to be the great American novel – it’s a great multilayered story with powerful characters and poses important, gripping questions about life.
-Ken and Josh discuss the philosophical relevance of the novel as well as the business of the narrative structure, which lends itself to very deep exploration.
-The two also discuss how the novel deploys multiple genres, so in as much as it is a coming of age story, it is also a piqueresque, a detective story, a quest narrative, a tragedy.
+For this show, Ken brings together some of today's great thinkers to discuss what books ought to be in people's beach bag this summer.
+The show kicks off with Josh Landy, co-director of the Literature and Philosophy Initiative at Stanford, who talks about Toni Morrison’s Song of Solomon.
+He considers it to be the great American novel – a multilayered story with powerful characters that poses important, gripping questions about life.
+Ken and Josh discuss the philosophical relevance of the novel as well as its narrative structure which lends itself to deep exploration.
+The two also discuss how the novel deploys multiple genres, so in as much as it is a coming of age story, the novel is also a piqueresque, a detective story, a quest narrative, and a tragedy.

-Ken then welcomes Leslie Francis, Professor of Philosophy at the University of Utah, to the Philosophy Talk stage.
-She discusses the TV show based on Margaret Atwood’s The Handmaid’s Tale and how it makes viewers consider that things that are repressive are actually protecting you from your own worst self.
+Ken then welcomes Leslie Francis, professor of philosophy at the University of Utah, to Philosophy Talk.
+Leslie discusses the TV show based on Margaret Atwood’s The Handmaid’s Tale and how the show makes viewers consider that things that are repressive may protect us from our worst selves.
 The fictional world’s use of the remaining fertile women as child-bearing vessels brings about a host of philosophical considerations, as does the stream of consciousness method of storytelling that the novel features.

 The Community of Thinkers also contributes their own reading suggestions, ranging from Simon Leys’ The Hall of Uselessness, a collection of essays related to China, being a professor, the sea, and Quixatism, to The Sense of an Ending, by Julian Barnes, which is a reflection on memory as one ages.

-Roving Philosophical Reporter (Seek to 2:39): Philosophy Talk's Reporter Holly McDeed talks to Jacob Held, editor of Wonder Woman and Philosophy, about how the Wonder Woman comics, which inspired this summer’s hit movie, are one of the best places to start wrapping your head around feminism.
+- Roving Philosophical Reporter (Seek to 2:39): Philosophy Talk's Reporter Holly McDede talks to Jacob Held, editor of Wonder Woman and Philosophy, about how the Wonder Woman comics, which inspired this summer’s hit movie, make one of the best places to consider feminism.